 RCA New Battersea Campus

 Construction is underway at the Royal College of Art's expanding Battersea Campus, to create a state-of-the-art building for postgraduate students and entrepreneurs, following our planning approval by Wandsworth Council in January 2018.
-The building will open in autumn 2021 as part of a £108 million investment programme that will secure the RCA’s future in Battersea and deliver new studios, workshops and incubator units to support the College's future.
+The building will secure the RCA’s future in Battersea and deliver new studios, workshops and incubator units to support the College's future.

 This new flagship building is part of the RCA’s most exciting phase in its 181-year history, marking the College's transformation into a dynamic STEAM-focused postgraduate university (Science, Technology, Engineering, Art and Mathematics).
 As the world’s leading art and design university, the expansion of the Battersea Campus will enable the College to continue to compete globally and attract the highest calibre students and future entrepreneurs.